-To participate in the 2021 Oceanic Fish Restoration Project, all interested and eligible vessel owners that have not renewed their contract must submit a quotation.
-Vessel owners selected to participate in the 2021 repose will have the option to renew their contract annually, pending NFWF verification of eligibility and review of compliance.
+To participate in the 2022 Oceanic Fish Restoration Project, all interested and eligible vessel owners that have not renewed their contract must submit a quotation.
+Based on participation to date, the 2022 repose will likely be the last year of the project; however, if the project continues beyond the 2022 repose, participants will have the option to request renewal of their participation in 2023.